paymentwall/paymentwall.github.io/docs/desktop-paylet-custom-onetime.md

 # Onetime Payments

-By using onetime payments of custom prices, your customer do a instant payment for only one time.
+By using onetime payments of Custom Prices, your customer do a instant payment for only one time.
 Non recurring billing will be applied.

 ## API Call